Asia shares wallow near one-month lows on inflation anxiety

 Analysts, however, doubt the sell-off would extend much further in a world of easy accommodative policy and fiscal largesse.

-Overnight on Wall Street, technology stocks were again among the biggest losers though the tech-focused Nasdaq (.IXIC) reversed the bulk of its early 2% decline over the course of the day.
-The Dow (.DJI) dropped 1.4% and the S&P 500 (.SPX) fell 0.9%.
+Overnight on Wall Street, technology stocks were again among the biggest losers though the tech-focused Nasdaq reversed the bulk of its early 2% decline over the course of the day.
+The Dow dropped 1.4% and the S&P 500 fell 0.9%.

 The equity rout barely helped drive any safe haven flows into the greenback, and futures pointed to a mildly positive open for Wall Street.
 E-mini futures for the S&P 500 nudged 0.1% higher in early Asian trading.